17 Secluded Beaches in Sydney for a Quiet Swim

 West Head Beach in Ku-ring-gai Chase

-With panoramic views of Pittwater and the Barrenjoey Headland, West Head Beach is a true hidden gem in Ku-ring-gai Chase National Park with beautiful emerald green water and hardly any tourists around.
+Offering panoramic views of Pittwater and the Barrenjoey Headland, West Head Beach is a hidden gem tucked away in Ku-ring-gai Chase National Park, featuring beautifully calm waters.

-To get to the beach, follow the short bushwalking track from the West Head Lookout, which is signposted.
+Reaching the beach is straightforward: just follow the short, signposted bushwalking track from the West Head Lookout.

-A steep set of stairs will eventually get you onto the beautiful sand, where you can settle in and go for a quiet swim.
+A steep staircase leads you down to the pristine sand, where you can settle in and enjoy a peaceful swim.

 2. Resolute Beach, Ku-ring-gai Chase National Park